bufbuild/buf-action/README.md

 ![Skip breaking changes example](./static/img/skip-breaking-example.png "Skip breaking changes example")

 Ensure the workflow file includes the `pull_request` event types `labeled` and `unlabeled` so checks re-run on label changes.
-To disable this behaviour, override the action input `breaking`.
+To disable this behavior, override the action input `breaking`.

 See [examples/disable-skip/buf-ci.yaml](examples/disable-skip/buf-ci.yaml) for an example.